solidjs/solid-start/README.md

 </summary>

-If you are using Solid Start within a monorepo that takes advantage of the `package.json` `"workspaces"` property (e.g. [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/)) with hoisted dependencies (the default for yarn), you must include `solid-start` within the optional `"nohoist"` workspaces property.
+If you are using Solid Start within a monorepo that takes advantage of the `package.json` `"workspaces"` property (e.g. [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/)) with hoisted dependencies (the default for yarn), you must include `solid-start` within the optional `"nohoist"` (for yarn v2 or higher, see further down for instructions) workspaces property.

 - _In the following, "workspace root" refers to the root of your repository while "project root" refers to the root of a child package within your repository_